-Owning an interest in an asset management business carries unique risks due to the inextricably essential relationship between the business and its key persons who are charged with running the business, producing the track record and creating the value of the business.
-In a very real sense, the goodwill of an asset manager walks out the door each evening, and this requires special provisions for the benefit of a seeder to ensure that this goodwill (and therefore the value of the revenue share) remains intact and that the key persons cannot walk away from their fund and launch another fund business free of the seeder's revenue share.
-Seeders likewise want to protect an investment management business that has been institutionalized and can survive the departure of a key person - for these firms it is important to prevent a departed key person from engaging in trading strategies that can reduce the investment capacity in the fund's strategy or otherwise harmfully affect the fund's investments or ability to attract additional capital.
-Therefore, key persons are typically restricted from engaging in certain competitive activities for 12-24 months following their disassociation and/or withdrawal from the manager; over the observation period, the duration of this period trended somewhat upwards with 24 months being the most frequent and with 12 and 18 months, respectively, being the other most common durations.
-Key persons are also restricted from soliciting the legacy clients/investors and employees for a period of time at least as long as the non-compete period (and quite often longer, with 24 months becoming the most standard duration over the last several years).
-However, managers typically seek to have the non-compete covenants mitigated in certain ways, such as retaining the ability to work at a non-portfolio manager level for non-fund trading platforms (i.e., at a family office or prop desk) or reducing the non-compete period in the case of failure by the manager/fund to build a business capable of supporting itself after the lock-up period.
-For more information, see our HFM Week article "Restrictive Covenants and Tail Right Provisions in Seed Transactions: Balancing Seeder Protection and Key Person Autonomy", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.
-SEED TRANSACTION DEAL POINTS - 2020 STUDY
+Owning an interest in an asset management business carries unique franchise risks due to the inextricable relationship between the value of the business and the human beings who generate its track record and maintain and grow relationships with investors.
+In a very real sense, the goodwill of an asset manager "walks out the door" each evening, and this requires special provisions for the benefit of a seeder to ensure that this goodwill (and therefore the seeders portion of the economics) remains intact, and that the key persons cannot functionally deprive the seeder of the revenue share by abandoning the seeded manager and launching a separate asset management business.

+Seeders likewise want to protect an investment management business that has been institutionalized and can survive the departure of a key person - for these firms it is important to prevent a departed key person from pursuing former investors or engaging in trading strategies that can reduce the investment capacity in the fund's strategy or otherwise harmfully impact the fund's investments or ability to attract additional capital.
+Therefore, key persons are typically restricted from engaging in certain competitive activities for 12-24 months following their disassociation and/or withdrawal from the manager; over the observation period, the duration of this period has trended somewhat upwards with 24 months becoming the most frequent.

+Key persons are also restricted from soliciting the legacy clients/investors and employees for a period of time, often at least as long as the non-compete period.
+In recent years, nonsolicit periods are even beginning to outrun non-compete periods (e.g., a one year non-compete and a two year nonsolicit), possibly owing to proposed changes to state and federal employment laws surrounding the enforceability of non-competes (despite seed investment terms not necessarily establishing an employment relationship).
+However, managers typically seek to have the non-compete covenants mitigated in certain ways, such as retaining the ability to work at a non-portfolio manager level for non-fund trading platforms (i.e., at a family office or endowment) or reducing the non-compete period in the case of failure by the manager/fund to build a business capable of supporting itself after the lock-up period.

+For more information about Protecting the Seeders' Economic Share, see our HFM Week article "Restrictive Covenants and Tail Right Provisions in Seed Transactions: Balancing Seeder Protection and Key Person Autonomy", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.